fuzzylogicgames/GitTraveler/README.md

 - message (string): Substring match in commit message, all results will contain the word / phrase in this filter

 #### Stop Conditions
-GitMagic provides conditions that will stop a search operation, currently supported conditions are limit and commit.
+GitTraveler provides conditions that will stop a search operation, currently supported conditions are limit and commit.

 #### Available Stop Conditions
 - limit (int): number of results to list starting from HEAD.